Top priority: Revoke the Comstock Act

 Based on Oregon and federal law, the minimum age to possess a firearm is generally 18 (21 for handguns).
 This restriction should stay in place.
 No one under the age of 18 should be allowed to buy firearms.

 However, a new federal law should be passed with an additional birthdate restriction.
 This will lead to a slow phase-out of private firearm ownership.
 For example, January 1, 2010 can be selected as the cut-off birth date.
 Individuals born on or after January 1, 2010 will never be allowed to buy or own firearms.
-For about four years, the new law will not be relevant, as individuals born after January 1, 2010 are younger than 18.
+For about two years, the new law will not be relevant, as individuals born after January 1, 2010 are younger than 18.
 However, starting January 1, 2028, individuals who turn 18 will not gain the right to buy firearms.

 Regarding the 2nd amendment